tillay8/networking/README.md

   allows the user to connect to university eduoroam wifi.

   can be downloaded from other sites but kinda hard to find

+- livechat.py

+  simple tool for communication on a ssh server

+  made to feel like a discord tui